WitchPuff/tomasulo-algorithm/readme.md

 You could use `Tomasulo.exe` to validate your results in details.

-You could see the exampless of input and output in  `output.txt` and `output2.txt` .
+You could see the examples of input and output in  `output.txt` and `output2.txt` .